-Ravens Cove, An Alaska Iconoclast Mystery, is the first book in this series.
+Ravens Cove, An Iconoclast Thriller, is the first book in this series.
 Many people do not know that the inspiration for my books is an object.
 For Ravens Cove the catalyst was a tree.
-A tree that looked as if it had a body, arms, head and hair.
-My interpretation of that tree, the Hag Tree, is in all three books of the Alaska Iconoclast series.
+A tree that looked as if it had a body, arms, head, and hair.
+My interpretation of that tree, the Hag Tree, is in three books of the Iconoclast series.
 It does have a character all its own.
 In Gorgon, the third in the series, what spirit the Hag Tree held is revealed.

 It follows that when I ran across this article on tree ghosts, I was intrigued.
 I found it interesting enough to share with you.